beardedvikingdev/eslint-plugin/README.md

 # @beardedviking/eslint-plugin

-A plugin containing custom rules of all sorts
+A plugin containing custom rules that I use in my projects

 ## Installation